parkermac/LO/obs/collias/README.md

 ---

 Run `get_initial_file_info.py` to see info about the data: variable names, units, and spatial and temporal extent.

-Years with data are 1932 to 1975, with some gaps
+Years with data are 1932 to 1975, with some gaps.
+Missing 1943-1948 and 1973.

+Run `process_data.py` to do all the processing.
+Files (one per year, with an info file) end up in LO_output/obs/collias/bottle.

+Run `plot_results.py` which makes one plot per year for the processed data and saves them in LO_output/obs/collias/bottle_check_plots.

 ---

-Here are the unique values of 'Result_Parameter_Name' and 'Result_Value_Units':
+Here are the unique values of selected 'Result_Parameter_Name' and 'Result_Value_Units':
 ```
                       Salinity [ppt]
     Alkalinity, Total as CaCO3 [mg/L]